Ibrahim2750mi/Fourier-s-Orchestra/README.md

 - Stage III: Joint Fine Tuning

 Finally, all synthesis parameters are jointly optimized using equal weighting for arousal and valence.
 An adaptive learning-rate scheduler is employed to refine convergence and mitigate local minima.
+With a quadrant specific loss function which penalises sign mis matches more heavily than magnitudes.

 ### Optimization details